FreerkvdB/Uni-Projects/README.md

 ## 📚 About

-This repository serves as a portfolio of my learning journey across different modules including:
+This repository serves as a portfolio of my learning journey across different modules, including:

-- C# and .NET Framework (Console Applications)
+- C# and .NET Framework (Console Applications, Windows Forms, and ADO.NET)
 - HTML, CSS, JavaScript (Frontend Development)
 - SQL and SSMS (Database Development)
 - Microsoft Access (Database Management)

-Each folder is organized by academic year and includes well-documented code, where applicable.
+Each folder is organized by academic year and includes Zip folders of all projects available for download, where applicable.

 ---